 As such, they are beyond the design basis, and consequently, ATWS events are addressed separately.
 Typical AOOs that may result in unacceptable conditions following a pressurized-water reactor (PWR) scram failure are loss of feedwater, loss of load, turbine trip, inadvertent control rod withdrawal, loss of alternating current power, and/or loss of condenser vacuum.

-The level of conservatism for this type of accident is typically subject to specific national requirements, but usually a best estimate analysis is acceptable.
-This type of analysis provides more realistic information about the physical behavior of the reactor, identifies the most relevant safety issues and provides information about the existing margins between the results of calculations and the acceptance criteria.
+The level of conservatism for this type of accident is typically subject to specific national requirements, but usually, the best estimate analysis is acceptable.
+This type of analysis provides more realistic information about the physical behavior of the reactor, identifies the most relevant safety issues, and provides information about the existing margins between the results of calculations and the acceptance criteria.

 See also: NUREG-0800, 15.8 ANTICIPATED TRANSIENTS WITHOUT SCRAM, USNRC STANDARD REVIEW PLAN.
 2007

 Radioactivity release is one of the safety aspects for several DBA scenarios and some DEC scenarios: The following cases may be examples of DBA events with radiological consequences: